iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Solving the convex problem efficiently is hard

 Backpropagation for deep ReLU Networks is so simple and fits dedicated hardware that it is hard to beat even with wiser and more complex tools.
-However, a lot of time is lost in rollbacks whenever a model reaches a bad minimum or gets stuck in training.
+However, a lot of time is lost in rollbacks whenever a model reaches a bad minimum or explodes as we tried too high of a learning rate.
 Convex problems give some hope in directly solving the problem without any luck or tuning involved.

-In complexity terms, the convex formulation with all activations gives an algorithm in polynomial time for all parameters except for the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
+In complexity terms, the convex formulation with all possible activation patterns gives an algorithm in polynomial time for all parameters except for the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
 In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

 There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022b"></d-cite><d-cite key="baiEfficientGlobalOptimization2023"></d-cite>.
 The first attempt is to take a random subset of activation patterns and use standard convex solvers.
 Current convex solvers (ECOS, ...) are not tailored to problems with many constraints.
 There is some hope in considering the unconstrained version of the problem to build an approximation.
-In most deep learning scenarios, it is hard to be faster than a simple gradient descent running on GPUs.
+In most deep learning scenarios, it is hard to be faster, or even start to compete against a simple gradient descent running on GPUs.

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|
 | MNIST    | 97.6   | 98.0 | 97.2 | 97.5    |
 | CIFAR-10 | 56.4   | 50.1 | 54.3 | 54.2    |

-_Performance on popular dataset for a single layer network<d-cite key="mishkinFastConvexOptimization2022b"></d-cite>._
+<p class="legend"> <em>Test accuracy on popular datasets for a single layer network<d-cite key="mishkinFastConvexOptimization2022b"></d-cite> with 5000 neurons.</em></p>

-For small datasets and networks, convex solvers are fast, and do not require any tuning to get convergence is easy.
-On the other hand, you have to correctly tune the learning rate to reach a stable solution in a reasonable time with gradient descent.
+For small datasets and networks, convex solvers are fast and do not require any tuning to get convergence.
+Adjusting the regularization will directly reduce the amount of neurons needed.

 <p class="remark">
 A convex equivalent of deeper networks exists but exacerbates existing problems.
 The only way to make it possible is to optimize layer by layer.
 This is still a work in progress and needs further improvements to beat the usual methods in accuracy and speed.